The definitive guide to Bridging Loans, insights for Scotland

 Using a £150,000 bridging loan, they completed the new purchase and resold the original property within 3 months — repaying the loan early and avoiding major disruption.

-This flexibility is one of the key reasons why a bridging loan in Scotland continues to grow in popularity.
+This flexibility is one of the key reasons why short-term property loans continue to grow in popularity.

-Lenders typically offer four main types of bridging loans:
+Lenders typically offer four main types of bridging loans in Scotland:

 Closed Bridging